-Mr. Smith, a transplanted Australian who has lived in New York for nearly a decade, is a living artwork with a sculpted body and the haughty attitude of a beautiful young man (he’s in his early 30s) acutely aware of his value as a love object.
-Not for nothing did Mr. Smith suggest a male Marlene Dietrich.
+Smith is a living artwork with a sculpted body and the haughty attitude of a beautiful young man (he’s in his early 30s) acutely aware of his value as a love object.
+In his playfulness, Mr. Smith is a descendant of his fellow Australian, Peter Allen.
+He could be described as a younger generation’s “Boy From Oz.”"

 Stephen Holden, The New York Times